-Download and save the "fillable" summons form found on the court's website (www.wawd.uscourts.gov) on the Forms page.
-Use this "fillable" form each time you electronically file a summons, and remember to file each summons as a separate pdf document in CM/ECF.
+Download and save the "fill-able" summons form found on the court's website (www.wawd.uscourts.gov) under Reference Materials/Forms.
+Use this "fill-able" form each time you electronically file a summons, and remember to file each summons as a separate pdf document in CM/ECF.